 At a crossing I cautioned Lydia that the river runs fast and if she and her horse went over the waterfall there would not be much hope of survival.
 I got a “Pffttt Whatever!” as a reply followed by giggles.
 I had to laugh as well.

-We were encountered some Forsworn who attacked without hesitating.
+We encountered some Forsworn who attacked without hesitating.
 A bit rude since I had killed their conqueror yesterday!
 They soon died and we crossed the bridge they were guarding.
 We arrived at the temple soon after.

 We found Delphine and Esbern in the gardens of the temple.
 Before I could even greet her Delphine said,

 “About Paarthurnax.
 The dragon that the Greybeards have been protecting for all these years.
 He needs to die.
 He deserves to die and it falls to you to kill him!
 Until he’s dead.. well, I’m sorry but we would dishonour our oaths as Blades if we continued to help you.”

 (I stood there incredulous.
 I really had thought Delphine had changed since the time I almost Shouted her inn to pieces.
 I put a bit of Thu’um into my voice.
 Enough to rattle the temple and make birds take off and tiles to fall.)

 ONCE AGAIN YOU WISH TO STAND BETWEEN ME AND MY DIVINE TASK!
 HOW DARE YOU!
 DO YOU THINK I WAS BLUFFING WHEN I SAID I WOULD SLAY YOU WITHOUT HESITATION OR GUILT?
 YOU ARE OATH BOUND TO OBEY AND AID THE DRAGONBORN.
 I DO NOT NEED YOU ALIVE TO OBTAIN THE INFORMATION I NEED.
 THE MAP OF THE DRAGON BURIALS IS SUFFICIENT.
 WHAT IS IT TO BE DELPHINE?